gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/index.md

 <tbody >
 <tr >
 <td >
-{{< figure src="/images/2014/07/qfn-package-e-style-leads-fully-exposed-on-side-of-package.png" width="205px" caption="A QFN package with 'e' style leads which are fully exposed on the side of the package (this is a good thing)."  >}}
+{{< img src="qfn-package-e-style-leads-fully-exposed-on-side-of-package.png" width="205px" caption="A QFN package with 'e' style leads which are fully exposed on the side of the package (this is a good thing)."  >}}
 </td>
 <td >
-{{< figure src="/images/2014/07/qfn-package-s-style-leads-not-exposed-on-side-of-package.png" width="207px" caption="A QFN package with 'S' style leads which are only partially exposed on the side of the package (this is a not a good thing)."  >}}
+{{< img src="qfn-package-s-style-leads-not-exposed-on-side-of-package.png" width="207px" caption="A QFN package with 'S' style leads which are only partially exposed on the side of the package (this is a not a good thing)."  >}}
 </td>
 <td >
-{{< figure src="/images/2014/07/qfn-package-wf-style-dimpled-leads.png" width="206px" caption="A QFN package with 'WF' style leads.
+{{< img src="qfn-package-wf-style-dimpled-leads.png" width="206px" caption="A QFN package with 'WF' style leads.
 They have dimples which allow for improved soldering."  >}}
 </td>
 </tr>
 </tbody>